seanohue/crystal-practice/readme.md

 #####Running the Rust examples:

 You can run them as an executable in your terminal.
 For example, `./fizzbuzz` while in the Rust directory.

+If you want to mess around with them and recompile the executable, follow the [Rust installation directions](https://doc.rust-lang.org/book/getting-started.html#installing-rust) then compile with `rustc fizzbuzz.rs`.